Serving Collier, Lee, Hillsborough, Pinellas, Manatee and Sarasota Counties

 Licensed Mold Testing

 Our owner, Stephen Delgado, personally performs all mold testing and investigation services.
+Same Day Lab Results.
 Stephen follows strict licensing regulations and chain of custody procedures to perform accurate mold assessment.
 Steve will capture air and/or surface tests and send them to an independent, certified lab for analysis.
 Equally important, he performs a moisture investigation to document the condition of your property from a humidity and water damage perspective.
 When Stephen arrives, he will get a history of the property, discuss your concerns, and then perform a visual inspection and a moisture investigation.
 After he performs his investigation, he will recommend locations for capturing tests.
 The moisture investigation is important because the number one precursor to mold in the indoor environment is out-of-control moisture.

 Infrared Leak Detection

 When dealing with water damage in homes and commercial buildings, the first concern should be to determine and stop the source of the water intrusion.
 Many times the water source is unknown and must be detected.
 Infrared thermal imaging cameras are not only necessary to determine how far the water has traveled and which materials have been affected but extremely helpful in tracking the flow of water back to the source.

 If the leak is traced back to the plumbing lines, the water should be shut off immediately.
 Roof leaks may be more difficult to detect without infrared thermal cameras.
 If a roof leak is suspected, an infrared thermal imaging inspection should be scheduled.
 These leaks can be dangerous since they usually start as slow leaks and may cause mold growth before they are ever detected.